skyhobbit/network_patlite/README.md

 This script is a simple utility for controlling a network-enabled Patlite signal tower.
 It allows you to turn on or off the red, green, and yellow lights, and set the operational hours during which the lights can be active.

+We tested this script using the NHP-3FB1 model.
+It's uncertain whether it will work with other models.

 ## Usage
 ```